oreillymedia/promptlab/README.md

 Promptlab has 3 key concepts:

 - _Blocks_.
 Blocks of text of any length or format (text, HTML, markdown, etc).
-Blocks are initialized with a `load` command that reads reads files or EPUB archives.

-- _groups_. groups are the actions that are performed on blocks.
-Examples include: transforming from one format to another or splitting a long block into several smaller ones.
-Each group is defined by a script; some scripts are included in the repo, but users can also write their own.
+- _Groups_.
+A set of blocks created by running a script.
+Examples include: transforming text from one format to another (e.g., HTML to Markdown) or splitting a long block into several smaller ones (e.g. breaking a long HTML into sections hased on heading tags like H1 or H2).
+Some scripts are included in the repo, but users can also write their own.

 - _Prompts_.
-Prompts are LLM results applied against a block.
-You define a prompt using a template defined in the `jinjia2` templating language.
-Promptlab combines your template with the given bloc, sends it to the LLM, and stores the result.
+The result from a prompt template applied against a block and sent to OpenAI's LLM.
+Promptlab combines your template (in Jinija2 format) with the given block, sends it to the LLM, and stores the result.

 A few other important ideas:

 - _IDs_.
 Each element has a unique ID.
 IDs are assigned automatically when the element is created.
 IDs are used to refer to specific blocks, groups, or prompts.

+- _Load_ -- the process of reading a file or EPUB archive and creating a group and a set of blocks

 - _Tags_.
-Tags are used to group blocks.
-For example, you might want to tag all the blocks that are from a particular chapter.
-Tags are defined by the user.

-- _Load_ -- the process of reading a file or EPUB archive and creating an initial set of blocks.
+Tags are used to group blocks on an initial load.
+For example, if you load a tag from a file, it will be tagged with the file's name.
+It you load an EPUB, each block will be tagged with the chapter name.
+Tags are carried forward across group actions.
+So, if you split a block into 3 smaller blocks, all 3 will have the same tag as the original block.

 - _Init_ -- Creating a new, empty SQLITE database to store the content.
 By default, the database is named `promptlab.db`.

-## Arguments

-Arguments

-- `--db` - The sqilte3 database to use.
-If not provided, the default is `promptlab.db`.
-- `--fn`.
-Name of the input file.
-Valid extensions are `.html` and `.epub`.
+-- [SQLite3](https://www.sqlite.org/index.html).
+Promptlab uses SQLite3 as the database.
+The database is created automatically when you run `init`.
+You can use the [SQLite3 command line tool](https://www.sqlite.org/cli.html) to inspect the database directly or use a GUI like [DB Browser for SQLite](https://sqlitebrowser.org/).

-## Examples
+## Usage

 ### Initialize and empty database